Individuals & Partners

 Therapy for

 Sometimes life just feels heavier than it should.
-Maybe you feel disconnected from yourself, stuck in old patterns, or distant in your relationships.
-You might not know why—only that you don’t feel like you.
+You feel disconnected from yourself, stuck in old patterns, or distant in the relationships that matter most.
+You may not know exactly what's wrong, only that you don't feel like you.

 I’m Whitney